BronsonJS/BronsonJS.github.io/README.md

 | SQL Server  | Cleaning, Testing, and Analyzing the data            |
 | Power BI    | Visualizing the data with interactive dashboards     |
 | GitHub      | Hosting the project documentation and version control |

+# Development

+- Whats the general approach in creating this solution from start to finish?

+ 1. Get the data
+ 2. Explore the data in Excel
+ 3. Load the data into SQL Server
+ 4. Clean the data with SQL
+ 5. Test the data with SQL
+ 6. Visualize the data in Power BI
+ 7. Generate the findings based on the insights
+ 8. Report the documentation
+ 9. Publish the data to GitHub Pages

+## Data Exploration Notes

+- What are your initial observations with this dataset?
+What’s caught your attention so far?

+  1. The dataset includes a variety of columns, including demographic, financial, and behavioural data.
+This signals that we have a comprehensive dataset to address the churn analysis without needing additional data.
+  2. The column names are clear and self-explanatory, with no need for renaming or reformatting, except for minor formatting
+  3. The data types seem appropriate, with numerical values where expected and categorical values clearly defined
+  4. Some customers have a balance of 0, which could either represent actual zero balances or missing/incorrect data for those accounts.
+This needs further investigation to determine if these zeros affect churn rates significantly.